 Audi already had an A4 convertible in its lineup but chose to add a high-performance S4 edition as a mid-2004 model.
 The four-passenger convertible's grille is different from the sedan's.
-In addition, the exhaust pipes are larger, and a rear spoiler isn't used on the composite trunk lid.
-Powertrain details in the S4 Cabriolet are the same as the sedan's.
+In addition, the exhaust pipes are larger, and a rear spoiler isn't used on the composite trunklid.
+Powertrain details for the S4 Cabriolet are the same as the sedan's.
 In models equipped with the automatic transmission, paddle shifters are included for manual gear changes.
 Audi claims a 0-to-60-mph acceleration time of 5.8 seconds with the manual gearbox.

-The S4 Cabriolet is quick and capable.
-It rides and handles as if it's almost gliding atop the pavement, without a hint of heaviness.
+The quick, capable S4 Cabriolet rides and handles as if it's almost gliding atop the pavement, without a hint of heaviness.
 Little steering effort is needed, but the open-top S4 responds instantly and confidently once you get past that sensation of lightness.
 Acceleration with the manual shift falls short of startling, but it comes close — both from a standstill and when passing or merging.
 Shifts demand some finesse to avoid jerkiness.

 The ride is almost gentle on smooth surfaces, but roughness turns up as the pavement gets harsher.
 Wind rush with the top down can get nasty, but the S4 convertible feels solid even on undulating pavement.
 Backseat legroom is rather sparse, and trunk space is modest.
 Back to top